 }

-Sub-movement count is the metric that matters most.
-WindMouse produces 15 velocity peaks because the wind force creates constant oscillations.
+Sub-movement count is the most decisive metric.
+WindMouse registers 15 velocity peaks because the wind force injects constant oscillation.
 Real humans produce 1 to 3.
 SigmaDrift produces 2, one ballistic and one corrective.
-That single metric alone gets WindMouse flagged by any competent behavioral classifier.
+That single number is enough for any competent behavioral classifier to flag WindMouse.

-Movement time is the other critical difference.
-SigmaDrift’s 827 ms falls within 8% of the Fitts’ Law prediction for this distance and width combination, though as noted, that is because the timing is prescribed directly from the Fitts’ equation rather than emerging from the model.
-A detector that checks whether movement time correlates with log2(D/W + 1) across a session catches WindMouse’s 499 ms trivially, while SigmaDrift’s timing falls within the expected distribution.
+Movement time is the second critical discriminator.
+SigmaDrift’s 827 ms lands within 3 percent of the Fitts’ Law prediction for this distance and width pairing (803ms using standard parameters a=50, b=150).
+A detector that correlates movement time with log2(D/W + 1) across a session catches WindMouse’s 499 ms immediately.
+SigmaDrift’s timing falls inside the expected distribution.

-WindMouse endpoint error is actually lower (0.5 px versus 0.9 px), which might seem like an advantage until you consider that real humans have 1 to 3 px of endpoint scatter.
-Being too accurate is its own detection vector.
-SigmaDrift endpoint error falls within the human range because SDN naturally degrades precision in proportion to movement speed.
+WindMouse actually achieves lower endpoint error (0.5 pixels versus 0.9 pixels), which might seem beneficial until one considers that real humans scatter endpoints by 1 to 3 pixels.
+Excessive accuracy is its own detection signal.
+SigmaDrift’s endpoint error sits within the human range because SDN naturally degrades precision as movement speed increases.

-The speed graph makes the difference immediately obvious.
-SigmaDrift’s profile is a smooth asymmetric bell: fast rise to peak velocity at roughly 35% of movement time, then gradual deceleration with one visible corrective bump near the end.
-WindMouse’s profile is a noisy mess of oscillations with no discernible structure.
+The speed trace makes the distinction self-evident.
+SigmaDrift produces a smooth asymmetric bell: fast rise to peak velocity at roughly 35 percent of movement time, gradual deceleration, and one visible corrective bump near the end.
+WindMouse produces a noisy oscillation with no discernible structure.

-The bell-shaped velocity profile is the single most studied feature of human pointing movements.
-Flash and Hogan established this in 1985.
-BeCAPTCHA-Mouse’s 37-dimensional feature extractor specifically looks for sigma-lognormal decomposition of the velocity signal.
-An algorithm that does not produce a bell-shaped profile does not look human under analysis.
+The bell-shaped velocity profile is the most extensively studied characteristic of human pointing.
+Flash and Hogan formalized it in 1985.
+BeCAPTCHA-Mouse’s 37-dimensional feature extractor specifically decomposes the velocity signal into sigma-lognormal components.
+An algorithm that does not produce a bell-shaped profile does not survive analysis.

-SigmaDrift generates in the same feature space that these detectors analyze, because it is built on the same motor control science they are built on.
-The sigma-lognormal primitives that BeCAPTCHA-Mouse uses to detect bots by decomposing trajectories are the same primitives SigmaDrift uses to generate them.
+SigmaDrift generates output in the same feature space these detectors analyze, because it is built on the same motor control research they are built on.
+The sigma-lognormal primitives that BeCAPTCHA-Mouse uses to identify bots by decomposing trajectories are the same primitives SigmaDrift uses to construct them.

 Configuration surface

-The most impactful parameter is target_width.
-Smaller targets produce longer, more careful movements with more corrections, exactly like a real human.
-Setting this to match the actual element size causes the algorithm’s Fitts’ Law compliance to automatically adjust movement time, correction count, and endpoint precision based on target difficulty.
+target_width has the most dramatic effect.
+Smaller targets produce longer, more careful movements with more corrections, exactly as real human behavior dictates.
+Setting this parameter to match the actual element dimensions causes Fitts’ Law compliance to automatically adjust movement time, correction count, and endpoint precision according to task difficulty.

 motor_synergy::config cfg;